gopinaath/iterated-prompts/sqlanywhere/sqlanywhere-to-postgres-on-docker.md

 1. **SETUP PHASE**
    - Use PostgreSQL with PostGIS Docker: `docker run -d --name postgres -e POSTGRES_PASSWORD=postgres -v ~/postgres-data:/var/lib/postgresql/data -p 5432:5432 postgis/postgis:latest`
-   - Create a dedicated schema (not public) for the migrated database
+   - Create a dedicated schema (not public) for the migrated database.
+Pick a suitable schema name based on SQL Anywhere database name.
-   - Configure all connections to use this schema via search_path
+   - Configure all connections to use this schema
+   - Test connectivity to databases.
+PostGreSQL should be already running.
+If not, proceed with setting up PostgreSQL docker container as specified.
+Same with SQLAnywhere.
+If these don't work, stop the process and ask the user for inputs.
+   - Use venv.
+Install required dependencies for database connectivity, API, etc.
+   - Assume you have enough storage space

 2. **DISCOVERY PHASE**
    Create a Python script to extract from SQL Anywhere: